vatesfr/xen-orchestra/docs/docs/xo6/intro_support.md

 See the dedicated sub-section to read more about [XOA support and usage](../xo5/xoa.md).
 :::

 Xen Orchestra will run in a controlled/tested environment thanks to XOA ([Xen Orchestra virtual Appliance](https://vates.tech/deploy/)). **This is the only way to get pro support**.
-Any account with a registered XOA can access a [dedicated support panel](https://xen-orchestra.com/#!/member/support).
+Any account with a registered XOA can open tickets from its personal space on [account.vates.tech](https://account.vates.tech).

 XOA is available in multiple plans: